freenas/freenas-docs/userguide/services.rst

 ~~~~~~~~~~~~~~~~~~~

 #ifdef freenas
-Connecting to SMB shares as :literal:`root`, and adding the
+It is **not recommended** to connect to SMB shares as the root account
-root user in the SMB user database is not recommended.
+or add the root user in the SMB user database is not recommended.

 Samba is single threaded, so CPU speed makes a big difference in SMB
 performance.
 A typical 2.5Ghz Intel quad core or greater should be